csae8092/posts/pimp-de-web-app/part-5-improve-index-based-search.md

 # Introduction

 In this post we will improve the look and the feel of our index-based-search functionalities on which we already worked in the [last post](../part-4-add-and-improve-registers/).
-We will implement good old tablesorter as well as some KWIC preview for matching results.
+We will implement good old tablesorter as well as some KWIC preview for the matching results.
 The code we developed so far can be downloaded [here](https://github.com/csae8092/posts/raw/master/pimp-de-web-app/downloads/part-4/aratea-digital-0.1.xar).

 ## tablesorter
 As already described in the [second part](../part-2-a-customizable-table-of-content/), we will implement tablesorter also for **pages/hits.html** which then looks like this: